BawdyAnarchist/quBSD/Future_Development.md

 	- Add option for "auto" IP assignment during guided
 	- Logic on "Would you like to also .... something about /home directory of template" needs fixed, because no template shouldn't ask you to copy a non existent home.
+	- autostart options
+	- autosnap options - the custom zfs props need to be set

 qb-rename
 	- didn't rename the subfolder under home